Why Pearl Jam's Alive is not the uplifting anthem you think it is...

 The fictional element of the song sees the mother then have an incestuous relationship with the son, who resembles his biological father.

-The track Once then sees the man go on a killing spree, while Footsteps sees him await execution from his prison cell.
+Once - the next track in the trilogy - sees the man go on a killing spree, while Footsteps (the third) sees him await execution from his prison cell.

 Eddie Vedder has often described the song as a "curse," but revealed how the interpretation of it has changed throughout the years.